pvkumar27/vinod-finance-todo/functions/README.md

-# FinTask Firebase Functions (Spark Plan)
+# FinTask Firebase Functions

-This directory contains Firebase Cloud Functions for the FinTask application, designed to work with the Firebase Spark (Free) Plan.
+This directory contains Firebase Cloud Functions for the FinTask application.

 ## Functions